Skip to main content

 Fear of missing out (FOMO) is a powerful motivator, and BFCM is the perfect time to tap into it.
 When people see that time is running out or that stock is limited, they may be more likely to buy something because they don’t want to miss out on a good deal.

-Phrases like “Only 5 left” or “24 hours remaining” may push customers to make quick decisions.
-And whether it’s in a form on your website, in an Instagram story, or in an email, a ticking countdown clock always adds that extra layer of urgency.
+Phrases like “only 5 left” or “24 hours remaining” may push customers to make quick decisions.
+And whether it’s on a form on your website, in an Instagram story, or in an email, a ticking countdown clock always adds that extra layer of urgency.

 Take a look at this example from Lectric eBikes.
 The first thing a reader sees when they open the email is the countdown timer and the words “Ends tonight.”
 Then, as the reader scrolls, the email reinforces the urgency message with clear, but not pushy, “last chance” wording, reminding customers that if they don’t act now, they’ll miss out.